nasa/cumulus/docs/operator-docs/granule-workflows.md

 ### Multiple Failed Granules

 1. Delete from CMR
-* Review the granules by the Collection ID
+* Review the granules by the Collection ID.

 2. Select Failed Granules